ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/exam2.md

 Yes, you can write additional methods (we call them helper methods sometimes) if it helps you complete the task.

+**What is the WordFilter method?**

+The original version of the WordFilter task referred to a `WordFilter` method.
+It should have said class, and is fixed below.

 ## Task 1 – Arrays